 Another case to consider is that God, through a dream or a vision, warned Pilot’s wife that Jesus Christ was not to be harmed.
 Despite the fact that his wife told Pilot about her dream or vision, he gave his approval for Jesus Christ to be crucified.

 In both of these situations, God nevertheless accomplished what He wanted.
 In the first case, God destroyed the pursuing Egyptian army, which allowed the Israelites to continue their journey to the land that God had promised to their ancestors.
-In the second case, Pilot’s decision to allow Jesus to be crucified resulted in the fulfillment of God’s plan for Jesus’ sacrificial death on the cross to provide eternal salvation for everyone who trusts in Jesus as their Savior.
+In the second case, Pilot’s decision to allow Jesus Christ to be crucified resulted in the fulfillment of God’s plan for Jesus’ sacrificial death on the cross to provide eternal salvation for everyone who sincerely trusts in Jesus as their Savior.

 God Wants to Accomplish More than What Is Being Requested